-Let's say you are a successful artist, and you believe a great professional career may await you in the United States.
+Let's say you are a successful artist, and you believe a great professional career might await you in the United States.
 However, you do not have a job offer there, which is the usual requirement for an employment-based visa or green card.

 The U.S. created the EB-1 immigrant visa in order to reward talent and ability.
 Although many of the people who use this visa category are in the fields of science, technology, engineering, and mathematics (STEM), the EB-1 category also specifically applies to professionals in the arts.
 Whether your skills lie in fine art, applied art, or the performing arts, this category might be worth looking into.

 Let's look at the requirements for the EB-1 category as they pertain to artists, and consider whether and how this category might work for you.
-Please remember that many personal factors can also affect visa eligibility.
+Also remember that many personal factors can also affect visa eligibility.

 To qualify for a visa under the extraordinary ability category as an artist, you must be at the very top of your field, meaning: